nabeo114/eth-gas-station-sample/README.md

 ## Features

 - **Fetch Gas Prices**: Retrieve live gas prices (fast, standard, safeLow) from the Polygon Amoy testnet Gas Station.
-- **Select Gas Price for Contract Deployment**: Users can select a gas price (fast, standard, or safeLow) to deploy an ERC20 contract and mint tokens.
+- **Select Gas Price for Contract Deployment**: Users can choose a gas price (fast, standard, or safeLow) to deploy an ERC20 contract and mint tokens.
-- **Real-time Updates**: Automatically fetch and update the gas prices at regular intervals.
+- **Real-time Updates**: Gas prices are updated automatically at regular intervals.